agausmann/polybius/README.md

 - Allow components to be implemented "out-of-tree," in contrast to QMK's build system where keyboard and keymap support has to be in-tree / in the same project.
 This is done by leveraging Rust's build tool, Cargo, and the ability for individual projects ("crates") to depend on and extend each other.
+As an example, see [my_kbforge](https://github.com/agausmann/my_kbforge), which is where I maintain my personal KBForge keymaps for my keyboards.